ng432/SoberSense/Data_analysis/README.md

 A slice i ([:,i]) of a recording represents the coordinates of touch, the coordinates of the circle and time at a single instance, as well as any additional engineered features.
 Other features that can be appended include cartesian distance between touch point and circle, velocity and acceleration of touch, and extracted reaction times.

+The accompanying label is a binary label, extracted from the estimated BAC for a given recording thresholded at the British drink driving limit (0.08).

 **N = number of touch points for a recording.**